-Students will learn about different types of and approaches to formal and informal argumentation via specified readings in Everything's An Argument.
+Students will learn about different types of and approaches to formal and informal argumentation via specified readings in Everything's An Argument (required textbook) and The World Is A Text (readings posted on CANVAS).
 The terms and concepts addressed in the readings will then be applied to analyses of articles and illustrations from Spartan Daily and other publications.